julkarninerokey/britto-v5/README.md

 **Britto** is a React Native mobile application designed as a comprehensive student portal for Dhaka University (DU).
 The app provides students with easy access to various academic services and information through a modern, user-friendly interface.

+#### NOTES FOR JAHID VAI
+1. Should Have valid start date and end date for enrollment and formfillup.

 ## Current Features

 ### 🔐 Authentication System